Jayensee/LolalyticsExtrapOverride/README.md

 `} else {`
 (there should only be one in the entire file, on line 3048)

-Delete everything in the curly brackets after the else and paste all the code in override.js (from this repo) inside those curly brackets.
+Delete everything in the curly brackets after the else (which should be lines 3049-3074) and paste all the code in override.js (from this repo) inside those curly brackets.

 After saving and exiting you should be done.